JudithEtxebarrieta/OPTECOT/README.md

-# OPTECOT - _Optimal Evaluation Cost Tracking_ to maximice optimization problem solution quality in a given runtime
+# OPTECOT - Optimal Evaluation Cost Tracking
  Judith Echevarrieta (jechevarrieta@bcamath.org),
  Etor Arza (earza@bcamath.org),
  Aritz Pérez (aperez@bcamath.org)

 ## Repository content

-This repository contains supplementary material for the paper _Optimal Evaluation Cost Tracking to maximice optimization problem solution quality in a given runtime_.
+This repository contains supplementary material for the paper _Speeding-up Evolutionary Algorithms to solve Black-Box Optimization Problems_.
 Our main objective in this work is to reduce the cost of solving a computationally expensive black-box optimization problem using population-based algorithms while avoiding loss of solution quality.
-For this purpose, we have defined an Optimal Evaluation Cost Tracking heuristic (OPTECOT) capable of selecting the optimal evaluation cost during the algorithm execution process.
+For this purpose, we have defined an Optimal Evaluation Cost Tracking (OPTECOT) procedure capable of selecting the optimal evaluation cost during the algorithm execution process.
 The effectiveness of the proposal has been demonstrated in four different environments: **Symbolic Regressor**, **WindFLO**, **Swimmer** (from MuJoCo) and **Turbines**.
 In addition, future work has been motivated by using the environment **CartPole**.

 <table width='80%' align='center'>
   <tr>